 Bring green justice to our schools

-We are raising $60,000 this year to incorporate green justice into K-12 Green Ambassador programs across the country.
+We are raising funds to incorporate green justice into K-12 Green Ambassador programs across the country.

 Will you help us?

 Green justice education engages students from communities that are disproportionately impacted by the effects of environmental injustice.
 Through authentic projects aimed at improving the communities in which they live, i.e. increasing green spaces by improving local parks; creating community asset maps to help alleviate health disparities by identifying places where they may buy healthy foods locally; working with city planners to eliminate transportation inequities; working with NGOs to advocate changes in policies to support their communities access to renewable energy; and other issues that lie at the intersection of environmental justice, public health and the built environment.
 Through green justice projects, students will develop critical life skills while taking action to support measurable differences in their own communities.

 Funds raised through GSNN will strengthen and expand the programs at our model schools and allow GSNN to document the curriculum so it can be replicated in other schools across the country.
 Teachers and leaders at these schools will be recognized as co-authors of the curriculum.

 GSNN will document and share these schools’ Green Ambassador work as it develops over the course of this two-year project.

 Thank you for helping our next generation of social and environmental justice leaders.

 Learn more about the schools:

 T.A.
 Brown Elementary School